 If you've got a pretty standard Internet connection that tops out below 100Mbps, it's unlikely you'll notice any difference in speeds between the fast VPN services below – and in that case we'd recommend our overall best-rated VPN ExpressVPN.
 However, for those on ultrafast lines, there are a few other blistering options to pick from.

-If you haven't got superfast Internet, we'd recommend ExpressVPN over all others.
-Its maximum speeds of over 200Mbps are more than enough for most, and as the full package it's great for streaming and security.
+If you need a fast VPN, we'd recommend ExpressVPN over all others.
+Its maximum speeds of over 600Mbps are more than enough, and as the full package it's great for streaming and security.
 Plus, Tom's Guide readers can now claim three months free.

-NordVPN's introduction of the WireGuard-based NordLynx protocol has sent its speeds skyrocketing to around 350Mbps, which is seriously fast.
-Plus, excellent privacy features and additional functionality make the $3.71/mo price tag very appealing.View Deal
+NordVPN's introduction of the WireGuard-based NordLynx protocol has sent its speeds skyrocketing to up to 800Mbps in certain circumstances, which is seriously fast.
+Plus, excellent privacy features and additional functionality make it excellent value for money.View Deal

 The best fast VPNs available today

 ExpressVPN is an excellent fast VPN, and out of all the fastest VPN services on the market, none come close to Express's versatility and ease of use.
-However, it just can't quite reach the heady heights of Hotspot Shield, so in this case, at least, it might not be your best choice.
+And, since our last review, it's overtaken the previous leaders and earned itself top spot in this rundown.

-With average speeds of around 220Mbps it's no slouch, though, and the current integration of the proprietary LightWay protocol could see these speeds ramp up in the next few months.
-Plus, if your Internet connection maxes out at anything below 200Mbps, your decision should be made elsewhere.
+With average speeds of around 600Mbps it's incredibly fast, and the current integration of the proprietary LightWay protocol has seen these speeds ramp up in the last few months.

 ExpressVPN makes it super simple to install and get access to these great speeds, plus you'll have great streaming performance – Netflix, iPlayer, Hulu and the rest are all no match for Express.